USS Germantown (LSD 42) LCU Ops

 |0

-This work, USS Germantown (LSD 42) LCU Ops [Image 4 of 4], by PO1 Toni Burton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Germantown (LSD 42) LCU Ops, by PO1 Toni Burton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT